 Use a Written Agreement on Every Job

 It doesn't have to be a 10-page contract written by a lawyer.
 A simple written agreement that both sides sign — even electronically — covers you.
+Here's a proposal template that works.
 At minimum, it should include:

 Structure Your Payment Schedule